 Wyman’s Teen Connection Project (TCP): Summary of Results

 Wyman’s Teen Connection Project (TCP) was developed through a 3-year research-practice partnership between Wyman and Dr. Joe Allen, Director of the Adolescent Research Group at the University of Virginia.
-From 2016-2019, Wyman implemented TCP at four St. Louis area high schools, and the Adolescent Research Group conducted a rigorous randomized control study to determine the program’s effects.
+From 2016-2019, Wyman implemented TCP at four St. Louis area high schools, and the Adolescent Research Group conducted a rigorous, randomized control study to determine the program’s effects.

 Study Details & Key Findings

 A total of 610 youth participated in the study1, with 322 receiving TCP and 288 serving as controls.
 All participants completed a pre-survey, a post-survey immediately following the program, and a follow-up survey four months after the program.
-The study showed positive results: Immediately following the program, teens who experienced TCP reported significantly increased quality of peer relationships compared to teens assigned to the control group.
-By the 4-month follow-up, TCP teens also showed higher levels of using social support to cope, increased school engagement and lower levels of depressive symptoms.

 National Replication & Evaluation